 Neuromuscular scoliosis can get worse quickly and affect more vertebrae than idiopathic scoliosis.
 Unlike patients with idiopathic scoliosis, small curves in neuromuscular scoliosis can continue to grow worse even after your child's bones are fully mature.

-- Shoulders at different heights or one shoulder blade more prominent
+- Uneven shoulders or one shoulder blade more prominent

 - Head not centered directly over the hips